Compare the Costs of In-Home Care with Assisted Living

 - Private or shared apartment

-The additional benefit to consider when moving your parent into an assisted living or memory care community is your peace of mind.
+The additional benefit to consider when moving your parent to an assisted living or memory care community is your peace of mind.
 You can relax knowing they are well cared for when you are not there—no middle of the night phone calls from your parent or worry they are not taking their medication on time.
 And best of all, you will be able to work on your relationship as parent/child with less focus as their caregiver.
 This can be a beneficial move for their health and help lower your stress.

 If you have questions about comparisons between assisted living care and in-home care contact your nearest Aegis Living community.